USS Macaw

-The USS Macaw (ASR-11) was a Chanticleer-class submarine rescue ship in service with the United States Navy fron 1943 to 1944.
+The USS Macaw (ASR-11) was a Chanticleer-class submarine rescue ship in service with the United States Navy from 1943 to 1944.

 History

-Macaw was laid down 15 October 1941 by the Moore Dry Dock Company, Oakland, California; launched 12 July 1942; sponsored by Miss Valnessa Easton of Berkeley, Calif.; and commissioned exactly one year later.
+Macaw was laid down on 15 October 1941 by the Moore Dry Dock Company, Oakland, California; launched on12 July 1942; sponsored by Miss Valnessa Easton of Berkeley, Calif.; and commissioned exactly one year later.

-Departing California 28 August 1943, after shakedown and training exercises, Macaw steamed in convoy to Espiritu Santo, arriving 2 October.
+Departing California on 28 August 1943, after shakedown and training exercises, Macaw steamed in convoy to Espiritu Santo, arriving on 2 October.
 Thence proceeding to Funafuti, via Wallis Island, she charted previously unknown reefs.
 She anchored off Funafuti on the 16th and remained until 13 November when she was ordered back to Pearl Harbor.
 After six weeks in Hawaii, Macaw departed for Midway Island.